quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 Here are the tests.

-{% include customhighlight.html caption="Inputs" dir=page.prepdir
+{% include customhighlight.html caption="Inputs"
   file="validation-test.txt" collapsed=true %}

 {: .notes }
 The last line has an extra line break.

-{% include customhighlight.html caption="Verdicts" dir=page.prepdir
+{% include customhighlight.html caption="Verdicts"
   file="validation-test-verdicts.txt" collapsed=true %}

 For each of the `inf.read*` and `ensuref` function calls, I add two tests for it